 - Attachments to the email – Sends the document as an attachment to the email.

 - Links at the end of the email body – Appends the URLs to the body of the email.
-When a user clicks on the link, the user will need to login to FileHold to access the document.
-If the user does not have the correct permissions they will not be able to access the document.
+When a user clicks on the link, the user need to login to FileHold to access the document.
+If the user does not have the correct permissions they are not able to access the document.
 Your library administrator determines the link types that are appended to the email.

 The Library Administrator can configure the system to send files as either an attachment or as a link or allow the user to decide.
-If the function is set to allow the user to decide then they will be prompted to select an option.
-If not, the file will automatically be inserted into the email in the format chosen by the Library Administrator.
+If the function is set to allow the user to decide then they are prompted to select an option.
+If not, the file automatically inserts into the email in the format chosen by the Library Administrator.

 - If Microsoft Outlook is installed, the email message is created in Outlook with either the attachment or the links appended to the body of the email.
 The user's first name, last name, title, company name, mobile phone number, and email is appended to the end of the Outlook email.

-To email a file from the Web Client or an FDA without Outlook
+To email a file from the web client or an FDA without Outlook installed